rog555/abnosql/README.md

 Because no DELETE event is sent at all without preview change feed mode above - abnosql must first update the item, and then delete it.
 This is also needed for the eventSource / table name to be captured in the event, so unfortunately until Cosmos supports both attributes, update is needed before a delete

 This behaviour is enabled by default, however can be disabled by setting `ABNOSQL_COSMOS_CHANGE_META` env var to `FALSE` or `cosmos_change_meta=False` in table config.  `ABNOSQL_CAMELCASE` = `FALSE` env var can also be used to change attribute names used to snake_case if needed

+To write an Azure Function / AWS Lambda that is able to process both DynamoDB and Cosmos events, look for `changeMetadata` first and if present use that otherwise look for `eventName` and `eventSourceARN` in the event payload assuming its DynamoDB

 ## Client Side Encryption